 Government departments and public service employees have a responsibility to respect, protect and promote the human rights of individuals.
 They must act in a way that is compatible with human rights obligations when delivering services and interacting with the community.

 This means fairer laws, policies and practices in government’s day-to-day dealings with the community.

 Making a complaint

 Government actions and decisions can impact human rights of individuals, sometimes in a positive way and sometimes in a negative way.
-There will be a complaints process if you have been affected by a government action or decision.
+There is a complaints process for if you have been affected by a government action or decision.